TensorDevLJ/AI-Agent-Basic/README.md

 This project is open-source under the **MIT License**.

 ---
-Anybody fork and contribute
+Anybody fork and contribute .

+---
- iam excited to collaborateto  work on real agents from scratch
+ iam excited to collaborate and work on real agents from scratch